-Our home network is one of the most important parts of internet connection.
+Our home network is one of the most important parts of an internet connection.
 It is very important that we always pay attention to all that is happening within our network as with each passing day, there are several issues that are arising from cybersecurity attacks like ransomware and wanna cry.

 Everyone believes that they can never suffer from a network malfunction but the truth is, it is very easy for any network administrator to send a bug to your device and bring your network down.
-In this article we shall look at the 10 most common networking mistakes to avoid.
+In this article, we shall look at the 10 most common networking mistakes to avoid.

 1. Failing to determine a network’s need before getting a new